 How TokenFlexing works

-Three things make up the system: a local scanner (the CLI), a cloud sync API, and a public dashboard + leaderboard.
+Three things make up the system: a local scanner (the CLI), a cloud sync API, and a dashboard with optional public sharing and leaderboard participation.
 None of them read your prompts or completions — only the usage blocks the AI tools themselves write to disk.

 Architecture